Fatal Deviation

-Fatal Deviation is a low-budget cult film produced and set in Trim, County Meath, Ireland.
-Produced in 1998, it enjoys the distinction of being Ireland's first full-length martial arts film.
-The film stars real-life martial arts enthusiast James Bennett.
-The film was conceived by James Bennett.
-The film was also panned by critics and many have considered this film to be one of the worst films ever made.
-The movie went straight to video without a theatrical release.
+Fatal Deviation is a 1998 Irish low-budget cult film produced and set in Trim, County Meath, Ireland.
+It serves the distinction of being Ireland's first full-length martial arts film.
+The film stars real-life martial arts enthusiast James Bennett, which also was conceived by him.

+The film was panned by critics and many have considered this film to be one of the worst films ever made.
+The film went straight to video without a theatrical release.